AVR reactor: History

 Since about 1970 the AVR GmbH was de facto dependent on JRC, although it remained formally independent until 2003.
-JRC provided generous operating grants to the AVR GmbH to ensure continued operation, since electricity generation only covered a small part of the operating costs.
+JRC provided generous operating grants to AVR GmbH to ensure continued operation, since electricity generation only covered a small part of the operating costs.
 In the mid-1970s annual revenue was about 3 million DM, versus operating and fuel disposal costs of 11 million DM.
-JRC also subsidized AVR through procurement and disposal of fuel as JRC has been owner of AVR fuel.
+JRC also subsidized AVR through procurement and disposal of fuel as JRC has been the owner of AVR fuel.
 In addition, the AVR operation was scientifically supervised by JRC.

 Fuels tested

 From 1974 to 1978, mainly carbide BISO fuel was in the core.
 From 1983 to 1988, oxide fuel with TRISO particles was used.

 Higher temperatures

 During its initial years (1967-1973) the AVR was nominally operated with cooling gas outlet temperatures of 650-850 °C. In February 1974, the cooling gas outlet temperature was raised to 950 °C. These final high temperatures were a world record for nuclear facilities, though later exceeded by the US test reactor UHTREX.
 Such high temperatures were supposed to demonstrate the suitability of the AVR for coal gasification, and thus contribute to long-term plans for coal in Northrhine-Westfalia.

 Because a pebble bed core cannot be equipped with instruments, the high AVR core temperatures were unknown until one year before the AVR shut-down, in 1988.